rorshark/searchboard_plus/README.md

 This app uses the following:

 - rails
+- react-rails
 - postgresql
-- webpacker
-- react-rails
-- pg_search

-The architural choices were made primary for operational simplicity and ease of development.
-For example, not needing to run client and server as separate apps.
+These were made primary for operational simplicity and ease of development.
+For example, not needing to test/run client and server as separate apps.

-From a high level, there's a "customers" controller that bootstraps a React application with data sourced from the URL.
-Once the app loads it immediately fetches data from a couple of API controllers (one for the list of customers, one for the list of companies).
+From a high level, there's a "customers" controller that bootstraps a React application.
+Once the app loads, it immediately fetches data from a couple of API controllers (one for the list of customers, one for the list of companies).

-From that point forward, UI interactions are handled by the JS client.

-For the client architecture, I've used the React Context API to provide data and functionality to the UI components.
-There's an API layer, a controller layer (via useSearch hook) and view components.
+For the client architecture, I've used the React Context API to provide data and actions to the UI components.

-For the first/last name search functionality I've used a postgres tsvector column to store the indexed search terms.
+For the first/last name search functionality, I've used a postgres tsvector column to store the indexed search terms.
 This can perform searches faster than ILIKE, and better support partial matches.